MtnBiker/Photo-Renaming-gpsCoords/README.md

 mini_exiftools, a Ruby script, to connect with the Perl script ExifTool by Phil Harvey, http://www.sno.phy.queensu.ca/~phil/exiftool/, but has a Windows executable and a Mac OS X package installer available.
 This is a fantastic, well-maintained package to manipulate photo file EXIF data.

 Requires the app Pashua for some of the GUI.
 However the script is initiated from the command line (or equivalent.
-I run from TextMate).
+I run from TextMate and Nova or the command line).

 ### Notes